lucasres/desgin_patterns/README.md

 #returns QuerySet
 ```

-You must implements you bussiness logic in the repository class like this in the *repository.py*:
+Exemple of bussiness logic in the repository class like this in the *repository.py*:
 ```
 class ProductRepository(RepositoryBase):